hlarsonhlarson/Basalt_test/README.md

 ./run_package_manager
 ```
 ## Output
+You will get the json with fields:
+1) **Extra packages sisyphus**:
-You will get the json with fields Extra packages sisyphus (packages that are in sisyphus and not in p10),
+  packages that are in sisyphus and not in p10
+2) **Extra packages p10**:
-Extra packages p10 (packages that are in p10 and not in sisyphus),
+  packages that are in p10 and not in sisyphus
+3) **Latest packages sisyphus**:
-Latest packages sisyphus (packages that have bigger release-version in sisyphus)
+  packages that have bigger release-version in sisyphus